RAJ06-C/C_language/basics/control_statements/control_statements.md

 ```
 ---

-## F ELSE IF LADDER IN C
+## IF ELSE IF LADDER IN C

-*The if else if statements are used when the user has to decide among multiple options.
+*The if-else if statements are used when the user has to decide among multiple options.
 The C if statements are executed from the top down.
 As soon as one of the conditions controlling the if is true, the statement associated with that if is executed, and the rest of the C else-if ladder is bypassed.
-If none of the conditions is true, then the final else statement will be executed. if-else-if ladder is similar to the switch statement*
+If none of the conditions is true, then the final else statement will be executed.
+If-else-if ladder is similar to the switch statement*

 - syntax
 ```